 The likelihood that an individual in the U.S. develops cancer increases with age.
 Our data reflect this observation for men.
-In all job categories in which cancer was reported, cancer rates were higher among older workers.
-Fourteen men reported 16 5-day absences due to cancer.
-The diagnoses were four prostate cancers, two colon cancers, two lung cancers, two skin cancers, and one cancer each of the nasopharynx, esophagus, stomach, testis, kidney, and brain.
-The man who reported kidney cancer in 1999 reported cancer at the same site in 1998.
-Only two women reported cancer in 1999, one liver and one ovarian cancer.
-Neither woman reported cancer previously.
-Of the 16 workers who reported cancer, 12 were 50 years of age or older.
-We found no relationship between the type of cancer and job category.
+In all but one job category in which cancer was reported, cancer rates were higher among older workers.
+Eighteen men reported 18 5-day absences due to cancer.
+The diagnoses were six prostate cancers, five colon cancers, two malignant melanomas, and one cancer each of the oropharynx (back of the mouth), tongue, thyroid, skin, and an unspecified site.
+Only 4 women reported cancer in 2000: two breast cancers, one lung cancer, and one cancer that metastasized to the brain.
+None of these men or women had reported cancer previously.
+Of the 22 workers who reported cancer, 16 were 50 years of age or older.
+Nuclear workers were at almost 4 times the risk of reporting a cancer diagnosis compared to workers in other occupational categories.
+Three men and 1 woman in the Nuclear Workers group reported a cancer diagnosis.
+The woman had lung cancer, and the men each had cancer at a different site: thyroid, colon, and prostate.

-Older workers had the highest rates due to heart / circulatory problems among men and women.
-The highest rates were among older men in the Nuclear Workers group and older women in the Crafts / Security / Operators / Laborers and General Workers group, but in each case the rate was based on only five reported diagnoses.
-Thirty-eight of the 62 absences among men occurred in workers aged 50 or older.
-Forty-one of 62 diagnoses involved hypertension (high blood pressure) or ischemic heart disease (restricted blood flow through an artery).
-Ten of 13 diagnoses for heart / circulatory problems reported among women were for hypertension or ischemic heart disease.
-Compared with other workers.
-Crafts workers were at over twice the risk of reporting heart / circulatory conditions.
+Older workers tended to have the highest rates due to heart/circulatory problems among men and women.
+The highest rate was seen among older women in the Nuclear Workers category, but the rate was based on only 5 reported diagnoses; 4 of which were for hypertension (high blood pressure) or ischemic heart disease (restricted blood flow through an artery).
+Eight of 11 diagnoses for heart/circulatory problems reported among women were for hypertension or ischemic heart disease.
+Forty-seven of the 74 heart/circulatory diagnoses among men were reported by workers aged 50 or older.
+Fifty-one of the 74 diagnoses involved hypertension (high blood pressure) or ischemic heart disease (restricted blood flow through an artery).
+Compared with other workers, Nuclear Workers had over 3 times the risk of reporting heart/ circulatory conditions.

 Women had higher rates of respiratory disease than did men in all job categories.
-Younger men generally had higher rates than did men age 50 or older.
-Among women, age was not related to the rate of respiratory disease.
-Crafts / Security / Operators / Laborers and General Workers had the highest rates of respiratory disease for female workers.
-Men in this job category also had higher rates than did male workers in other job categories.
-Workers in this job category also had the highest rates in 1998.
-Workers in the Crafts, Security, Nuclear Workers, and Laborers and General Workers categories were twice as likely to report these conditions as were other workers.
+Older women generally had higher rates than did women younger than 50 years old.
+Among men, age was not related to the rate of respiratory disease.
+Crafts/Security/ Operators/Laborers and General Workers had the highest rate of respiratory disease for male workers.
+Among women, the Nuclear Workers group had the highest rate of respiratory disease.
+Workers in the Crafts, Operators, Nuclear Workers, and Laborers and General Workers categories were almost 2 to over 3 times as likely to report these conditions as were other workers.

-Except for the Engineering, Scientific, and Health Care / Technical category, older women had higher rates of injury than did younger women.
-Among men, the injury rate was not related to age.
-Men tended to have higher rates than did women in a given job category.
-The highest rates of injury were among men and women in the Nuclear Workers group, the same as in 1998.
-Crafts and Nuclear Workers were at least twice as likely to report an injury as were other workers.
-Compared with other workers, Nuclear Workers and Security workers were also at over 3 times higher risk of reporting a back sprain or strain.
-Operators were 5 times more likely to report a fracture of the leg.
+Except for the Nuclear Workers, older men had higher rates of injury than did younger men.
+Among women, the injury rate was not related to age.
+Women tended to have higher rates than did men in any given job category.
+The highest rates of injury were among women in the Crafts/Security/ Operators/Laborers and General Workers group.
+Workers in both the Crafts and Laborers and General Workers job categories were at least twice as likely to report an injury as were other workers.
+Compared with other workers, the Crafts group was at 7 times higher risk of reporting a fractured lower limb and at 3 times higher risk of reporting a back sprain or strain.
+Laborers and General Workers also were at almost 4 times higher risk of reporting a back sprain or strain.
+Nuclear Workers were over 4 times as likely to report a sprain or strain to areas other than the back and were at 3 times the risk of muscles and skeleton disorders.
+Operators were at 8 times the risk of reporting a dislocation.